-Arsenal stunned by Aston Villa, loses 3-0 in Premier League
+‘It’s my fault’: Arteta’s Arsenal loses 3-0 to Villa in EPL

 It was a quiet return to Arsenal for goalkeeper Emiliano Martinez, who left for Villa Park in the summer transfer window, as Pierre-Emerick Aubameyang endured another frustrating 90 minutes.

 The result takes Villa up to sixth in the table, three points off the lead and with a game in hand on all five sides above them.

+“We make it hard for teams to break through us,” Villa manager Dean Smith said.
+“I had no doubts that defensively we were still strong and I was pleased the players went out and showed that today.”

 Arsenal dropped to 11th place a week after winning at Manchester United.

 Villa thought they had opened the scoring with just 48 seconds on the clock as John McGinn brilliantly lashed home from inside the box.